Case Study

 Enrichment hooks make actions smarter.
 When the AI creates a GitLab merge request, a hook checks if a Jira ticket is referenced — and enforces the link if it’s missing.
 When the AI writes a Jira description in Markdown, a hook converts it to Jira’s native ADF format automatically.
 The AI doesn’t need to know about ADF.
 It writes Markdown, and the hook handles the rest.

-There are currently 22 hooks in production.
-They run on every request, typically in under 5ms.
+Dozens of hooks run in production.
+They execute on every request, typically in under 5ms.
 The team adds new hooks when they discover a pattern the AI keeps getting wrong — instead of re-prompting, they codify the rule once and it applies everywhere.

 “I can build prototypes that integrate into our website, get tested with real customers, and even work against our live backend.
 I’m not technical — the AI handles the code.”